AhsanA3/Financial-Fraud-Analysis/README.md

 ## How to Use
 1. Clone the repository to your local machine.
-2. Install the required dependencies.
+2. Open `task1.ipynb` in Google Colab or any Jupyter notebook environment.
-3. Run the provided Python scripts or Jupyter notebooks to perform data analysis and visualization.
+3. Run the notebook cells to execute the code and analyze the data.
-4. Explore the findings and insights generated from the analysis.

 ## Resources
 - [Forage](https://www.theforage.com/?ref=g45XpK5j36bJjxWdA)